How to photograph sunglasses and glasses for online stores?

 Showcasing different variants of a single eyewear design

-How to photograph eyewear‘s reflective surface?
+How to photograph sunglasses and glasses reflective surface?
 Reflective surfaces: as you’re aware, some frames have metallic or silver-tone components.
 These elements are highly reflective and will be noticeably affected by their environment.
 It’s advisable to use a light reflector to give certain parts of the item more or less shine and get rid of unwanted reflections.
 If you have access to an enclosed photo studio, this will rarely be a problem.
 As you can see on the images below, there’s a black mirror image on one of the silver oval elements and reflections appear on the lenses.
 Customers may perceive these reflections as manufacturing defects or as actual characteristics of the design.
 Both of these are a problem, which is why it’s important to present the product in an environment that’s as neutral as possible.

 For highly reflective lenses such as mirror lenses, a Packshot professional system is practically essential and will save you valuable time.
 Otherwise, it’s best to go for a 3/4 view and use several light reflectors, which may lead to good or bad results (your mileage may vary).
 See example images.